xli562/Robinson-Engineering-Academic-Guide/README.md

 ## Feedback

 - If you have constructive comments regarding this repo, raise a GitHub issue.
-If you don't know how to raise an issue, just *learn it yourself*.
+If you don't know how to raise an issue, *learn* how to do it.

 ## Acknowledgements